Best Of16 min read

 8. Vanguard Personal Advisor Services — Best for Long-Term Passive Investors

 Vanguard invented the index fund.
-That's not hyperbole — John Bogle literally created the concept of low-cost passive investing, and Vanguard's structure (owned by its funds, which are owned by investors) means there's no external shareholder demanding profit extraction.
+No exaggeration — John Bogle literally created the concept of low-cost passive investing, and Vanguard's structure (owned by its funds, which are owned by investors) means no external shareholder is demanding profit extraction.
 That structural advantage shows up in expense ratios that are consistently among the lowest in the industry, averaging around 0.06%.

 Vanguard Personal Advisor Services blends automated portfolio management with human CFP access at a genuinely reasonable price.
-It's not flashy — honestly, the interface looks like it was designed by someone who believes good investing should be boring, which, to be fair, it should be.
-But if your goal is to maximize the percentage of returns that stay in your pocket over a 30-year retirement horizon, Vanguard's cost structure is hard to beat.
-The math just works in your favor, year after year after year.
+It's not flashy — the interface looks like it was designed by someone who believes investing should be boring, which, to be fair, it should be.
+But if your goal is to keep the maximum percentage of returns in your pocket over a 30-year retirement horizon, Vanguard's cost structure is hard to beat.
+The math just works in your favor, year after year.

 Key Features: